mavryk-network/mavryk-rust/baking/mainnet/README.md

 ## Use Remote Signing

 To decouple the node processing blocks and operations and keys used to sign them _remote singer_ can be used.
-In this case the `tezos-baker` daemon along with a Tezedge node might be running on a cloud server, and communicating with `tezos-signer` application running on a home server with Ledger Nano S connected to it.
+In this case the `mavryk-baker` daemon along with a Tezedge node might be running on a cloud server, and communicating with `mavryk-signer` application running on a home server with Ledger Nano S connected to it.

-Tezos client binaries can communicate with `tezos-signer` process via different transports, like _http_, _https_, _tcp_ and _unix_ for unix domain socket.
+Tezos client binaries can communicate with `mavryk-signer` process via different transports, like _http_, _https_, _tcp_ and _unix_ for unix domain socket.
 Also it is possible to set up authorization so it accepts signing requests only from authorized client.
-For more information see [Signer](http://tezos.gitlab.io/user/key-management.html#signer) in Tezos documentation.
+For more information see [Signer](http://protocol.mavryk.org/user/key-management.html#signer) in Tezos documentation.
 Another layer of security can be added by using _https_ schema or wrapping unencrypted traffic into e.g. an ssh tunnel._

 Make sure that your wallet is available for Tezos client applications on the signing server.
 If not, you should use commands mentioned above in [Import Keys from Ledger](#import-keys-from-ledger).

 Start remote signer application with schema of your choice.
 For example, the following command will start singning server that uses HTTP transport and listens for incoming connections on port 17732.
 ```
-$ tezos-signer \
+$ mavryk-signer \
    --base-dir "$HOME/data-mainnet/client" \
    launch http signer --address 0.0.0.0 -p 17732
 Feb 25 18:09:09.074 - signer.http: accepting HTTP requests on port 17732
 Feb 25 18:09:09.074 - signer.http: listening on address: ::ffff:0.0.0.0
 ```

-_Note that the Ledger Nano S should be running Tezos Baker application so `tezos-signer` can use the baker account stored there_
+_Note that the Ledger Nano S should be running Tezos Baker application so `mavryk-signer` can use the baker account stored there_

-To make `tezos-baker` use remote signing, corresponding remote address should be added to Tezos wallet.
+To make `mavryk-baker` use remote signing, corresponding remote address should be added to Tezos wallet.
 If the home server from above is accessible via name `home`, you can use the following command:

 ```
-$ tezos-signer \
+$ mavryk-signer \
    --base-dir "$HOME/data-mainnet/client" \
    import secret key my_delegate http://home:17732/tz1XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 ```

-Now you can run `tezos-baker` using this alias:
+Now you can run `mavryk-baker` using this alias:

 ```
-$ tezos-baker-012-Psithaca \
+$ mavryk-baker-012-Psithaca \
    --media-type json \
    --base-dir "$HOME/data-mainnet/client" \
    run with local node "$HOME/data-mainnet/context_data" my_delegate